embire2/discordsupport/README.md

 ## Support 💬

 If you encounter issues:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
 2. Ensure all permissions are set correctly
-3. Review the bot logs for errors
+3. Review the bot logs for detailed error messages
 4. Verify your configuration in `.env`
 5. Check Discord Developer Portal for any issues
 6. Ensure npm dependencies are properly installed